 Bonus Tool: You might have noticed that there is one more tool that is covered and is labelled with ??
 This is an unconventional tool that you might think doesn’t have a good use in the garden.
-If you are interested in knowing what this tool is and what you can use it for, subscribe to the Tranquil Garden mailing list in the sidebar if you are not already subscribed.
-All subscribers will receive a special email about this “tool”.
+So what is it?

 As I mentioned in my post on 10 Most Useful Gardening Tools, if you can’t afford new tools you might want to first check out garage sales, estate sales, your local online classifieds and friends that might be upgrading their tools or have duplicates before you run out to the garden centre or home centre or order stuff online.
 Just ensure the tools are in good working condition – tools that are excessively rusty usually indicate that the owner wasn’t careful with them.

 And remember that you might not have to buy these now until you are sure you need them and need them often enough.
 For one-off use you may want to borrow these special tools from a fellow gardener or rent them.

 Do you have any other specialized tools not in the list above that you use for specific tasks?
 Please share by leaving a comment below.

 The next post in the series is How to Maintain your Tools